Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 that they are relatively bulky, heavy, and expensive.
 And they are required to

-run a special application, which requires some training.
+installation file), which requires some training.

 can operate on either cell phone networks